ays19/ays19/README.md

 ## 👨‍💻 About Me

 Dedicated and results-driven **Software Engineer** with hands-on experience in
-**Python, Django, MySQL, Web Development, and IoT-driven solutions**.
+**Python, Django, MySQL, Web Development, and Software Development**.

 I enjoy turning ideas into real-world solutions — from full-stack web apps to automation tools, and research-driven innovation.